caspiankeyes/Claude-Max/README.md

 - Clear traces of how the model resolves conflicting constraints
 - Documentation of semantic misinterpretations that could be exploited

-## Claude Max vs. Claude: The Mirror, Not the Challenger
+## Claude Max vs. Claude: The Meta Layer, Not the Challenger

 Claude Max explicitly avoids performance competition with Claude.
-Instead, it serves as the interpretive mirror Claude would build to understand itself.
+Instead, it serves as the interpretive meta layer Claude would build to understand itself.

 | **Claude** | **Claude Max** |
 |------------|----------------|